riwaj95/URLShortnerAPI/README.md

 ## SOLID Principles
 The application adheres to SOLID principles:

+### SRP (Single Responsibility principle):

-SRP: Each class has a single responsibility, ensuring modularity.
+Each class has a single responsibility, ensuring modularity.

+### OCP (Open-closed principle):

-OCP: The system can be extended without modifying existing code.
+The system can be extended without modifying existing code.

+### LSP (Liskov Substitution Principle):

-LSP: The repository interface allows substituting data storage mechanisms.
+The repository interface allows substituting data storage mechanism.

+### ISP (Interface Segregation Principle):

-ISP: The service only depends on the repository interface with no unnecessary methods.
+The service only depends on the repository interface with no unnecessary methods.

+### DIP (Dependency Inversion Principle):

-DIP: The service layer depends on abstractions (interfaces) rather than concrete implementations, ensuring flexibility.
+The service layer depends on abstractions (interfaces) rather than concrete implementations, ensuring flexibility.

 ## Deployment